Omer Adam: Singing career

 On June 15, 2011, Adam appeared in a live show attended by thousands in Caesarea Maritima, becoming the youngest artist to headline there.

 Adam performed at the Opening Ceremony of the 2017 Maccabiah Games on July 6, 2017.

 Adam had the biggest selling song in Israel in 2017–18 with "Two Crazy People" (שני משוגעים), surpassing Eurovision 2018 winner "Toy" by Netta Barzilai.
 Stav Beger was a key producer in both songs.

 In 2019, Adam, then considered Israel’s most popular recording artist, turned down an offer to appear in the Eurovision Song Contest 2019 in Tel Aviv, as it would involve performing on Shabbat.

 In November 2020, Adam joined 39 other Israeli artists to record Katan Aleinu, a charity single benefitting hospitals battling the COVID-19 pandemic.

 In 2023, Adam moved to Dubai with his previous partner, Israeli model Yael Shelbia, later returning to Israel.

 In 2025, Adam performed in Madison Square Garden, New York City.
 The concert was sold out.

-YouTube presence

-Adam operates an official YouTube channel, which as of July 2025 had over 1.35 million subscribers and 2.37 billion views.